charlottedevs/developer-survival-kit/PULL-REQUESTS.md

 1. In the absence of guidelines, use a consistent, meaningful branch naming convention.
 Consider using the story or task identifier in the branch name.
 1. Keep the work to a single feature / story / task to limit the scope of the upcoming PR
 1. Use meaningful commit messages:
-  * Great: `ABC-123: Updated logic to include the correct coefficient multiplier based on the information provided by @teammate in our grooming session on 10/02`
+  * Great: `FIX: ABC-123: Updated logic to include the correct coefficient multiplier`
   * Good: `Updated logic to include the correct coefficient multiplier`
   * Poor: `Fixed some things`
   * Bad:  ` `